 - 2. Ensure that improvement initiatives, if presented, are aligned with the District's strategic objectives and priorities.
 Potential improvement initiatives may be presented, along with a discussion of funding required. - 3.
 Maintain sufficient resources to sustain curriculum development initiatives. - 4.
 Provide high quality professional development and mentoring for new teachers and administrators.
 The orientation and integration of new faculty into effective teaching teams remains an important consideration and meets the state mandate of providing a mentor and induction program for new faculty - 5.
 Carefully consider our role as stewards of Town and federal facilities, plan for sensible restorative and preventative maintenance, and consider historical spending patterns and current facilities assessments to develop maintenance budgets. - 6.
-Comply with the criteria set forth in the contract to operate Hanscom schools and maintain comparability to the Lincoln program.
+Comply with the criteria set forth in the DoDEA contract to operate Hanscom schools and maintain comparability to the Lincoln program.
 Several factors will affect development of the Hanscom portion of the budget: - a.
 The Department of Defense (DoDEA) awarded a five-year contract to the District in June 2020, eliminating the prior pricing for various enrollment bands.
-As a consequence, the price for FY23, the budget year, is known. - b.
-Planning will continue for the ongoing Lincoln School Revitalization project.
-The Lincoln 5-8 program has moved into the newly renovated Lincoln School Building during the summer of 2021.
-The Lincoln K-4 program will move from the modular at the close of the FY22 school year.
-The Lincoln School will be fully occupied for the FY23 budget year. - c.
-The costs of operating the Lincoln School in the FY23 configuration are only partially known.
-The middle school portion of the building will function as an energy-efficient all-electric school, but without the benefits of the planned photovoltaic arrays, which will not come online until the Fall of 2023.
+As a consequence, the price for FY 24, the budget year, is known. - b.
+The electrical costs of operating the new Lincoln School is only partially known.
+The building will function as an energy-efficient all-electric school, but without the benefits of the planned photovoltaic arrays for the full year.
+The arrays are not anticipated to be online until the Fall of 2023.
 The costs of operating the all-electric facility are largely unknown at this point.
-Closely defining these costs will be a difficult task for the FY23 budget process. - d.
-The population of students with special needs on both campuses will likely continue to increase.
+Estimating electric costs will be a difficult task for the FY 24 budget process. - c.
+The population of students with special needs on both campuses will likely continue to increase along with the need for specialized programs.